yungkuo/NR-response-time-analysis/README.md

 # NR-response-time-analysis
-Testing voltage-sensing NR's response time using 532nm CW excitation and H33D detector (with fast voltage alternation)
+Testing voltage-sensing NR's response time using 532nm CW excitation and H33D detector with fast voltage alternation at 100Hz and 1000Hz